QuTech-Delft/quantuminspire/README.md

 The CLI can be used to upload files to Quantum Inspire.
 These files can both be hybrid and quantum circuits.

+**IMPORTANT**: Submitting a (python) `.py` file for hybrid algorithms requires a [specific format](https://qutech-delft.github.io/qiskit-quantuminspire/hybrid/basics.html).
+Not all `.py` files are valid for submission.

 ```bash
 qi files upload <filename> <backend_id>
 ```

 The CLI will assume that files with the extension `.cq` are quantum circuits, while files with a `.py` extension are python files.

 The list of backends (and their properties) can be retrieved using the following command, from which id field can be read.

 ```bash